 Meet our Local Governing Body

-Jenny Gawne, Trustee, Chair of Local Governing Body, Safeguarding Lead
+Jenny Gawne, Trustee, Chair of Local Governing Body, Lead for Equality & Community

 I am originally from the Wirral but have lived in Greater Manchester for since 2002, at University I gained a First Class degree in Sport Science and moved on to qualify as a teacher with a PGCE in Secondary Education.
 My daughters attend Green End School as did my partner and his siblings as children.
 As a Secondary School PE Teacher in Bolton, I have a keen interest in Education and Sport.
 I am passionate about pupils reaching their full potential and setting high aspirations for their futures.
 As such I work as a 'Raising Aspirations Coordinator' as part of my role.

 You can contact the Chair of our Local Governing Body by emailing , or by writing to Jenny c/o Ladybarn Primary School.

 I am Executive Headteacher working across the Kingsway Community Trust and have been a National Leader of Education since 2006.
 I have a strong commitment to working in Manchester and have taught in this area for the whole of my teaching career.
 I became headteacher at Ladybarn in 1998 and Green End in 2007, taking it from special measures within 7 months.
 I was in the first cohort of Primary school improvement partners and I have also mentored future headteachers through the Manchester Aspiring Leaders programme.
 I have a passion for working in urban schools to raise aspiration and self-belief of children and their families.

 Cllr Chris Wills, Community Governor

 I am a Councillor for Withington Ward, where I also live.
 I am one of the Council's Lead Members for LGBT+ issues.
 I work in Higher Education, as a university administrator, and have worked in this environment for over 15 years.
 I believe all children should have the opportunity to realise their full potential, and that schools have a fundamental role to play in this.